exasol/sql-statement-builder/doc/design.md

 #### Constructing Arithmetic Operations From Operator Enumeration
 `dsn~arithmetic-operation-from-enum~1`

-The Arithmetic Expression class allows creating expression objects from an enumeration.
+The `ArithmeticExpression` class allows creating expression objects from an enumeration.

 Covers: